 Assurance of Confidentiality

 Treasury does not have statutory authority to assure the confidentiality of information collected via the planned surveys.
-However, Treasury and the research team will, to the extent allowed by law, ensure that all information gathered will remain confidential including, for example, the names of respondents and their answers.
+However, Treasury and the research team will, to the extent allowed by law, ensure that all information gathered will remain private to the extent permitted by law including, for example, the names of respondents and their answers.

 The institution that will handle personally identifiable data –the University of Wisconsin Survey Center – is trained and experienced in data security protocols.